ayushhh-here/NexQueue/README.md

 ##  What I Learned Building This

 **Async task decoupling**
-The core insight is that the HTTP response and the actual work are two separate things.
-The user cares that their order was accepted — not that the confirmation email was sent.
-Decoupling these with a queue makes the system faster for users and more resilient to downstream failures.
+ core insight is that the HTTP response and the actual work are two separate things.
+The user cares that their order was accepted - not that the confirmation email was sent. decoupling these with a queue makes the system faster for users and more resilient to downstream failures.

 **Redis data structures under the hood**
 BullMQ stores delayed jobs in a sorted set (sorted by execution time), active jobs in a list, and failed jobs in a separate dead-letter set.
-Understanding this made Redis's data structures genuinely click — I now think of Redis as a toolkit, not just a cache.
+Understanding this made Redis's data structures genuinely click - I just think of Redis now as a toolkit, not just a cache.

 **Distributed failure modes**
 Three services communicating through a shared broker forces you to think about every failure scenario: what if a worker crashes mid-job?
 Does the job get processed twice?
 Does it get lost?
 BullMQ's acknowledgement model answers each of these correctly, and understanding why required reading through its internals.

 **Microservice tradeoffs**
- `package.json` files,  processes, ports — the operational overhead of microservices is real.
+ `package.json` files,  processes, ports - the operational overhead of microservices is real.
 The isolation benefit only pays off when services have genuinely different failure profiles or scaling requirements.
-This project made that tradeoff concrete and tangible.
+This project made that tradeoff tangible for sure.

 ---